snarfed/granary/docs/index.rst

 Configuration is in
 `docs/conf.py <https://github.com/snarfed/granary/blob/master/docs/conf.py>`__
 To build them, first install Sphinx with ``pip install sphinx``.
-(You may want to do this outside your virtualenv; if so, you'll need to reconfigure it to see system packages with ``virtualenv --system-site-packages local``.)
+(You may want to do this outside your virtualenv; if so, you’ll need to reconfigure it to see system packages with ``virtualenv --system-site-packages local``.)
 Then, run `docs/build.sh <https://github.com/snarfed/granary/blob/master/docs/build.sh>`__.